Intracranial metastatic melanoma is the third most common brain metastasis.

-Typically, intracranial melanoma metastases consist of a single or multiple nodules with increased attenuation on CT.
+Typically, intracranial melanoma metastases consist of single or multiple nodules with increased attenuation on CT.
 Out of a series of 101 patients with cerebral melanoma metastases, 62% were found to have multiple lesions (53% localized bilaterally), and 72% of these lesions had increased attenuation 3.
-Cystic degeneration and necrosis are rarely seen in these tumours 3,4.
+Cystic degeneration and necrosis are rarely seen in these tumors 3,4.

-- CECT: nodules typically enhance; dural-based, well enhanced lesions are impossible to differentiate from meningiomas
+- CECT: nodules typically enhance; dural-based, well-enhanced lesions are impossible to differentiate from meningiomas

 - T2: typically hypointense